 Apple, cherry, hickory and maple are good wood choices.
 They add a mild, sweet flavor to the turkey.

-I found this Mr. Bar-B-Q wood chip bundle that has three separate bags: apple, mesquite, and hickory, so you could use the apple or hickory for today’s recipe and use the mesquite for this Smoked Ribeye Recipe.
+This Mr. Bar-B-Q wood chip bundle has three separate bags: apple, mesquite, and hickory, so you could use the apple or hickory for today’s recipe and use the mesquite for this Smoked Ribeye Recipe.

-For pellets, I found this Traeger Grills Signature Blend, which is 100% all-natural wood pellets for smokers on Amazon.
+For pellets, this Traeger Grills Signature Blend is 100% all-natural wood pellets for smokers.
 The signature blend is maple, cherry and hickory, which is a great choice for this recipe.

 Gluten-free